D.A.V. Post-Graduate College, Siwan

-D.A.V.
-Post-Graduate College is a co-educational institution for higher education in India.
-The Dayanand Anglo Vedic Postgraduate (popularly known as DAVPG) College, located at Siwan, Bihar, was established in 1941.
-The college is a Constituent College of Jai Prakash University, Chhapra, in Bihar.
+The Dayanand Anglo Vedic Post Graduate College (popularly known as D A V College or DAVPG) is a co-educational institution for higher education, located in Siwan, Bihar, India.
+It was established in 1941.
+The college is a constituent college of Jai Prakash University, Chhapra, in Bihar.
 This institution was established by late Baidyanath Prasad alias Darhi Baba.
 The college, covering a total area of 16 acres, is situated in the urban area.
 It has been recognized by the University Grants Commission under section 2(f) and 12B of the UGC Act 1956.

 Courses

 Courses are available at intermediate, undergraduate and post graduate level in the following subjects: